-My husband and I are coming up on our 10 year anniversary.
-Because he’s Active Duty in the Navy, we have spent two exhausting years of those ten hovering over FaceTime screens and firing off emails to each other instead of living in the same house.
+My husband and I just passed our 10 year anniversary.
+Because he’s a Navy pilot, we’ve spent two years total over the last ten hovering over FaceTime screens and firing off emails to each other instead of living in the same house.

 7 Crucial Marriage Tips I Learned In 10 Years As A Military Wife